isomerpages/moe-rafflesgirlssch/_admissions/2024 Appeal for Transfer to RGS.md

 </p>
 <p>The appeal process starts on the day the PSLE posting results are released.
 Registration for appeal has to be done through e-application via the RGS Admission site.
-Please click <a href="https://www.rgs.edu.sg/admissions/Admission-to-RGS/appeal/" rel="noopener noreferrer nofollow" target="_blank">here</a> for details. <strong>Application will open from 9am, Wednesday 18 Dec 2024 to 9am, Monday 23 Dec 2024.</strong>
+To apply, please click <a href="https://go.gov.sg/2026y1appeal" rel="noopener noreferrer nofollow" target="_blank">here</a> to complete the online application. <strong>Application opens from 9am on 19 December 2025 to 9am, 23 December 2025.</strong>
 </p>
 <p>This appeal process is not applicable to students who have already gained
 admission to a secondary school via DSA or AEIS.</p>